 Employer branding also covers myriad of other things than just one rejection letter but in most cases it creates the last and permanent picture of a company.
 Studies point out that HR and communication department are responsible of employer branding in general.
 Hereby we are constantly influencing the picture with our recruitment communications that the candidates will have after the recruitment process.

 Starting with the worst case scenario; candidate doesn’t receive any kind of rejection letter.
 Terrible mistake.
 In addition to wrecking the employer brand recruiter does a disservice the herself.
 The candidates naturally want to know how the recruiting process is progressing; one sends an email the other grabs the phone.
 Third one is so disappointed that she opens up in social media.
 At worst causing a real social media shit storm.

 The next and most probably the most common practice is a fixed no thank you -rejection message.

 “Thank you for the application.
 We received tons of good applications and at this point we have to inform that you have not been selected in the next rounds of recruiting process.
 Merry Christmas!”

 OK, well the candidate has now received at least a message from the company and can move on her job hunting process.
-If the message is well-formatted and sent within a reasonable time schedule (e.g. within 2 weeks from receiving the application) you have managed to fulfill your minimum duties.
+If the message is well-formatted and sent within a reasonable time schedule (e.g. within 2 weeks from receiving the application) you have managed to fulfil your minimum duties.

 With personalized thank you -message you can impress the candidates and leave them with a positive memory.
 If you only have handful of candidates, you definitely should use some time to bring up one point from their application.
 Candidates will respect you because of this.